sbernhard/lox2thz/README.md

 - nodejs
 - Tecalor ISG-Web
 - Tecalor 304 SOL (works maybe on Stiebel Eltron 304 SOL and similar)
+- *Important*: The language of your ISB-Web must be set to German (Deutsch) as lox2thz does parse the ISG-Web HTML document.

 ## Installation
 ```sh